hugo53/iLL/README.md

 ##### Image Processing
 - [GPUImage](https://github.com/BradLarson/GPUImage).
 An open source iOS framework for GPU-based image and video processing.
 - [CLImageEditor ](https://github.com/yackle/CLImageEditor).
 A code for using some image processing tasks for Image, such as crop, rotate, adjustment, Tone Curve, ...
+- [TDImageColors](https://github.com/timominous/TDImageColors). iOS Library used to detect a number of most used colors in a UIImage.

 ##### Image Viewer
 - [iCarousel](https://github.com/nicklockwood/iCarousel).
 A simple, highly customisable, data-driven 3D carousel for iOS and Mac OS.